 If you are approved for a reduced fare ID, you will receive a card in the mail within two or three weeks.
 These ID cards do not expire.

 How do I submit a commendation or complaint?

 Port Authority's Customer Service phone line is open Monday-Friday from 6 a.m. to 7 p.m. and on weekends and major holidays from 8 a.m. to 4:30 p.m. at 412-442-2000 (TTY 412-231-7007).
 Use this number to submit a comment, question, suggestion or complaint about our service.

-When Customer Service is closed, you may leave a message or use our feedback form to submit your feedback.
+When Customer Service is closed, you may leave a message or use our online feedback form.
 You may also write to us at: